-Possible Values Meaning off The BinTec router does not send or answer requests for name server addresses. yes The response is linked to the mode for issuing/receiving an IP address (setting in WAN PARTNER ► EDIT ► IP under IP Transit Network): • The BinTec router sends requests for name server addresses to the WAN partner if dynamic client is selected. • The BinTec router answers requests for name server addresses from the WAN partner if dynamic server is selected. • The BinTec router answers but does not send requests for name server addresses if yes or no is selected. client (receive) The BinTec router sends requests for name server addresses to the WAN partner. server (send) The BinTec router answers requests from the WAN partner for name server addresses.
+Possible Values Meaning off The BinTec router does not send or answer requests for name server addresses. yes The response is linked to the mode for issuing/receiving an IP address (setting in WAN PARTNER EDIT IP under IP Transit Network): The BinTec router sends requests for name server addresses to the WAN partner if dynamic client is selected.
+The BinTec router answers requests for name server addresses from the WAN partner if dynamic server is selected.
+The BinTec router answers requests for name server addresses from the WAN partner if dynamic server is selected.
+The BinTec router answers for name server addresses from the WAN partner if dynamic server is selected.
+The BinTec router answers but does not send requests for name server addresses if yes or no is selected. client (receive) The BinTec router sends requests for name server addresses to the WAN partner. server (send) The BinTec router answers requests from the WAN partner for name server addresses.

-2.10.8 Procedure for Configuration with the Setup Tool
+1.10.8 Procedure for Configuration with the Setup Tool